 How to Make Your Own Nursing Tank

-This no-sew tutorial uses an old tank to make a free underlayer nursing tank.
+This no-sew tutorial uses an old tank top to make a free underlayer nursing tank.

-With no special skills or tools required, all you need are a pair of scissors and an old tank top to make a modest layering piece that doesn’t cost you a dime.
+With no special skills or tools required, all you need are a pair of scissors and an old tank top to make a modest layering piece that won’t cost you a dime.

 - Lay an old tank top face-up and flat on a table.

-- Snip a small, quarter-inch hole in the tank where the bodice meets the straps.
+- Snip a quarter-inch hole in the tank where the bodice meets the straps.

 - Cut off the straps.